 - Classes can be tailored to meet your needs, but the offsite class costs are higher due to the amount of equipment I bring to make the class/event successful

 - You provide tables and chairs, we can do the rest

-FMC workshops are great for women’s groups, kids’ birthday parties, or gatherings of friends.
+FMC workshops are great for women’s groups, birthday parties, baby showers or gatherings of friends.
 Working in clay can be a refreshing creative outlet, and a great opportunity to connect with friends or reflect on something you’ve been learning or thinking about lately.
 We provide the materials & tools, as well as guidance to build a beautiful ceramic piece.
 Please contact us if you have any questions!